Are you following us on Pinterest?

 Now, to make the water bottle fountain

 Carefully, with a pen, poke a hole in the empty bottle just big enough for a straw to poke through and seal with blue tac.
+(This is the hardest part of the activity and is best done by an adult.
+If the bottle is wet, the blu-tac will be hard to stick)

 Ask your child, "What do you think will happen if we pour water in?"

-Pour water into the bottle over the level of the hole
+Pour water into the bottle over the level of the hole.

-(make sure that your straw is pointing up, (unlike what's pictured here) and that you fill the water so that it's level with the very top of the straw.. this is because water will level itself out so anything above the top of the straw will probably come out)
+(NOTE: Make sure that your straw is pointing up, (unlike what's pictured here) and that you fill the water so that it's level with the very top of the straw.. this is because water will level itself out so anything above the top of the straw will probably come out)

 Plug any leaks that you have by squishing down the blu-tac.